ccoutant/dwarf-locations/024-revise-operations.md

 the operand.
 This issue proposes such a template and converts each operand to that template.

-DWARF operations potentially have three sources of input, operands which are encoded in their byte stream, values on the stack, and the context in which they are executed.
-They also can also modify the stack and leave items on the stack.
+DWARF operations potentially have three sources of input: operands which are encoded in their byte stream, values on the stack, and the context in which they are executed.
+They can also modify the stack and leave items on the stack.
 For every operand each of these sources of input, output, and side effects are specified in a standardized format similar to how other stack machine operations have been documented in the past.

 Proposed Changes
 ----------------